Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 - Axes and Maces are cheap and have decent damage but tend to be unbalanced - you can attack _or_ parry with them in a given turn, but not both.
-The two-handed varieties have high damage but are more expensive, heavier, and so unbalanced you might need to spend a whole turn readying the weapon after attacking with it.
+The two-handed varieties have high damage but are more expensive, heavier, and so unbalanced you might need to spend a whole turn getting the weapon ready again after attacking with it.

 - Swords of all kinds are balanced and versatile, with both swinging and thrusting attacks.
 However, they are very expensive.
 If you don't have the